Bianca de la Garza: WFXT

-In 2001 de la Garza returned East joining WFXT, Boston FOX affiliate as a reporter and lead weekend anchor.
+In 2001 de la Garza returned east, joining Boston Fox affiliate WFXT as a reporter and lead weekend anchor.
 During her time there she garnered 5 Emmy nominations.
 In 2004, 2005, and 2006 she was nominated for outstanding anchoring.

 In December 2001, she followed the trial and conviction of the "Shoe Bomber" Richard Reid, a British terrorist who boarded American Airlines Flight 63 between Paris and Miami December 22, 2001. de la Garza reported live from the United Nations Headquarters in New York City on February 5, 2003, covering the weapons of mass destruction speech delivered by Colin Powell.
 She traveled to Rome for her coverage of the Catholic Church sexual abuse cases.